 Know what your homeowners insurance covers along with any exclusions, conditions or limitations.
 The last thing you want is to be surprised.
 And, always be a responsible host when you serve alcohol at parties.

 You also want to be responsible when shopping for insurance.
-Make sure you’re getting the best homeowners insurance rates by requesting your free homeowners insurance quote today.
+Call Freeway Insurance today at (800) 777-5620 to get your free homeowners insurance quote.
+Our live agents will make sure you’re getting the best homeowners insurance rates.